 Scientists have discovered a massive pair of supermassive black holes that are about to collide

 Scientists have discovered a pair of supermassive black holes that must have merged into a unique shape.
-The findings could help astronomers understand what will happen when our Milky Way galaxy merges with the Andromeda galaxy in 4.5 billion years.
+The findings might help astronomers understand what will happen when our Milky Way galaxy merges with the Andromeda galaxy in 4.5 billion years.

 Supermassive black holes are believed to lie at the heart of every major galaxy, increasing in size as they attract and devour vast amounts of dust, gas, and stars from the surrounding space environment.
 As wandering galaxies collide with each other, the monstrous detachments of their nuclei are also being brought closer together.